 - Click the Create Configuration button.

-and APIarea, select the deployment platform(s) for this deployment, for example, Windows 64-bit.
+- In the Platform and API area, select the deployment platform(s) for this deployment, for example, Windows 64-bit.

-Select Optional Functionalityarea, check the check boxes that correspond to the capabilities (Runtime core components) you've included in the application you're deploying.
+- In the Select Optional Functionality area, check the check boxes that correspond to the capabilities (Runtime core components) you've included in the application you're deploying.
 If you don't check any boxes, only the required Runtime core components will be included, such as mapping functionality.
 When you package data for use with your application, a report is provided (by analyzers) that tells you which options to select in this step.
 For details on each functionality option, see the Runtime functionality options described section.
 You can also click an item in the dialog box to view a brief description of it.

 - In the Deployment Location dialog box, in the Folder text box, type a path for or browse to an existing folder where you want the Deployment Builder to write the Runtime deployment.
 If you previously created a deployment in this folder and you're using the same deployment name (step 4) and the same version (step 5) as you did previously, the previous deployment will be overwritten.